ellysh/video-game-bots/InGameBots/protection.md

 ```
 This function always generates the breakpoint exception.
 If the application is debugged, this exception is handled by a debugger.
 This means that we will not fall to the `__except` block.
 If there is no debugger, our application catches an exception and makes conclusion that there is no debugger.
 The `DebugBreak` function has an alternative variant with [`DebugBreakProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679298%28v=vs.85%29.aspx) name, which allows you to check another process.

-TODO: Describe the Self-debugging approach.

-TODO: Write about disadvantages of all WinAPI functions.
-It is easy to detect them via the executable's import tables.

 TODO: Make a table with anti-debugging approach names and user/kernel debugger mode detection.

-TODO: Consider anti-debugging and anti-reversing approaches here.
+TODO: Find a ring 0 debugger and test these techniques with it.

 TODO: This is a list of OllyDbg plugins to hide the debugger:
 https://www.virusbulletin.com/virusbulletin/2009/05/anti-unpacker-tricks-part-six#id4810837

-### CPU Registers Manipulation
+### Registers Manipulation for Debugger Detection

+TODO: Write about disadvantages of all WinAPI functions.
+It is easy to detect them via the executable's import tables.

+Primary disadvantage of anti-debugging approaches, which are based on WinAPI calls, is easy to find these calls.

 TODO: Describe a way to improve WinAPI approach.
 Use a direct PEB analysis instead.
 Primary advantage of this approach is more difficult search of protection code and `if` conditions in application's source code.